-The Reverse Image Search option in Google Images can help you quickly discover related images from around the web.
-Upload a photograph from your desktop to Google Images and it will show you similar images used on other websites and also different sizes of the same photo almost instantly.
+Google Reverse Image Search helps you quickly discover visually similar images from around the web.
+Upload a photograph from your desktop to Google Images and it will show you related images used on other websites and also different sizes of the same photo almost instantly.

-Journalists can use the reverse search option to find the original source of an image and also know about the approximate date when the picture was first published on the Internet.
+Journalists can use the reverse search option to find the original source of an image or to know the approximate date when a picture was first published on the Internet.
 Photographers can use ‘search by image’ feature to know about other websites that are using their photographs.

-The little problem is that ‘search by image’ is only available on desktop computers and not on mobile devices and tablets.
-Thus, if a friend has sent you an image on WhatsApp or Facebook that you’d like to verify, you’ll have to first transfer the photograph to a desktop in order to perform a reverse search.
+Google’s ‘search by image’ feature is only available for desktop computers and not on mobile devices and tablets.
+Thus, if a friend has sent you an image on WhatsApp or Facebook that you’d like to verify, you’ll have to first transfer the photograph to a desktop and then perform a reverse search.
 Too much work, right?

 Not anymore.
-I wrote a little web app that lets you perform reverse searches on a mobile browser as well.
-Go to ctrlq.org/google/images on your mobile phone, click the “Select Image” button and choose an image from the photo gallery of your phone.
-Next click “Search” and it will upload your photo to Google Images much like the desktop version.
+Meet Reverse Photos, an online tool that lets you perform reverse image searches on mobile phones.
+Go to reverse.photos on your mobile phone, click the “Upload Image” button and choose an image from the photo gallery of your phone.
+Next click “Show Matching Images” and it will feed your photo into Google’s image database and show visually similar photos.